-ちとさの もとのしゃ §679.560(c) the first of the f B = - = - + + (+) Include a section highlighting WIOA implementation accomplishments to date. melade a section righting with implementation accomplishments to date.
+ちとさの もとのしゃ §679.560(c) B = - = - + + (+) Include a section highlighting WIOA implementation accomplishments to date. melade a section righting with implementation accomplishments to date.

 The implementation of WIOA, since the approval of the Act, was an on-going process that included a draft of the final rules, guidance letters, and coordination about the workforce board, its required partners, and the State Administrative Entity (SAE).